 According to Content Marketing Institute, 92% of nonprofit professionals used content marketing in 2016 and 65% increased the amount of content they made in 2016 from the amount they created in the previous year.
 It is important that your organization be in that 65% group that is increasing the amount of content, especially if your site is currently lacking or if most of your social channels are linked content from other sites.

 Blogging, or even video blogging (vlogging), is a great way to test out what content does and doesn’t grab your audience’s attention.
 Organizations that blog get 55% more visitors.
-Start by creating a monthly plan for what types of blog content you want to create and choosing the dates you want them published by.
+Start by creating a monthly plan for what types of blog content you want to create and choose the dates you want them published by.
 Then, stick to it.

 Consistency is key to starting a blog, whether it’s posting three times a week or just once a week.
 Your audience will come to know when you post and look forward to receiving the notification on a regular schedule, whether via social media or email.
 By monitoring the views on your different types of content over the first consistent month, you will receive insight into what subjects are resonating with your audience and plan for the next month accordingly.

-Make sure the content you are creating also focuses around the specific problem your charity hopes to solve.
+Make sure the content you are creating also focuses on the specific problem your charity hopes to solve.
 You should be publishing blog posts that speak to that problem and provide readers with your answer.